Do You Need Insurance to Rent a U-Haul?

 While your personal auto insurance will cover you when renting normal-sized cars or vans, it won’t cut it when renting a truck or moving van over a certain size.

 And if you think your credit card insurance covers you when renting a large moving vehicle, think again.

 Visa explicitly precludes all trucks from its coverage.

 American Express excludes all box trucks and cargo vans from its coverage plans.
 Don’t leave home without it?
 On the contrary—leave your AmEx at home if you’re renting a large truck.

 Even though buying insurance is not required for a U-Haul or a large rental truck, it is recommended.
-Both U-Haul and Budget make it clear that personal car insurance won’t cover you should the rental vehicle you’re using sustains any damage.
+Both U-Haul and Budget make it clear that personal car insurance won’t cover you if the rental vehicle you’re using sustains any damage.

 Key Takeaway Your personal car insurance and credit card insurance plan likely won’t cover you when renting a large truck or van.

 Coverage you buy from a rental company usually covers accidental damage, such as a collision with another car or vehicle.
 For that reason alone, buying insurance from U-Haul (or whatever rental company you’re using) is probably worth it.